1.1 In these Conditions, terms set out in bold in the Booking Form shall have the meanings set out there; in addition the following definitions apply:

 6.6 The Client and ICAEW may agree in writing, to postpone the Training Course from time to time subject to payment in full by the Client of any Committed Costs.
 The Client acknowledges that any postponement requires a four week notification period.
 If a Client postponement is agreed with ICAEW this may result in higher charges for example where the Training Course is postponed to the next financial or calendar year or a different trainer has to be secured.

-6.7 In the event that the Client requests a change of course or module date ICAEW will use all reasonable endeavors to accommodate the request but the following charges will apply:
+6.7 In the event that the Client requests a change of course or module date ICAEW will use all reasonable endeavours to accommodate the request but the following charges will apply:

 ICAEW reserves the right to alter the course content and/or trainer for reasons beyond its control.